SSWConsulting/SSW.Rules.Content/rules/do-you-make-instructions-at-the-beginning-of-a-project-and-improve-them-gradually/rule.md

 ![Figure: Docker Logo](docker-logo.png)

 Docker can make the experience even better for your developers.
 Development environments are liable to break easily or have documentation fall out of date.
-This problem is exacerbated if you come back to a project after a long time away.
+This problem is exacerbated when a developer comes back to a project after a long time away.

 Docker containerization helps to standardize development environments.
-By using docker containers developers won't need to worry about the technologies and versions installed on the machine.
+By using docker containers developers won't need to worry about the technologies and versions installed on their device.
 Everything will be set up for them at the click of a button.
 Microsoft has a great [tutorial](https://docs.microsoft.com/en-us/learn/modules/use-docker-container-dev-env-vs-code/) and [documentation](https://code.visualstudio.com/docs/remote/containers) on setting up docker containers as development environments for VS Code.

 ## Further Reading